Meeting the Scottish Housing Quality Standard (SHQS)

 - Healthy, safe and secure

-Meeting the SHQS by the required date of 2015 is a significant financial challenge.
-The introduction of the SHQS post-dates the stock transfer, and like all other housing transfers that pre-dated the SHQS, our original Business Plan and funding arrangements did not make provision for the additional works that are now required.
+Meeting the SHQS by the required date of 2015 was a significant financial challenge.
+The introduction of the SHQS post-dates the stock transfer, and like all other housing transfers that pre-dated the SHQS, our original Business Plan and funding arrangements did not make provision for the additional works that were required.